Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-07-Goal-Seeking-KeyVaults/_index.md

 If someone soft-deleted a KeyVault (whether maliciously or accidentally), automatically purging that KeyVault would make any existing secrets unrecoverable, compounding any problems.
 To suggest *this would be a bad thing* would be somewhat of an understatement.

 ## Decision

-Reccommendation: Option 1 - Reinterpretation of createMode
+Recommendation: Option 3 - Extension of createMode

+We retain `createMode` with its existing semantics, and add new values to support the desired behaviour.

 ## Status